dhaakon/dhaak-anim/README.md

 ## Usage
-Kettle Tween is based off of dojo's tweening syntax.
+Dhaak Tween is based off of dojo's tweening syntax.
 The user provides an easing function, a target node, and a callback and the tween engine does the rest.
 For example, to tween a circle 200 pixels to the right we would do the following: